NateEag/nateeag.com/drafts/hardware-notes.md

 I'll need to replace my personal laptop soon - it's dying.
 Nine years is a decent run.

-I'm increasingly confident I don't want to use Apple any more, not as a daily driver. :(
+I'm increasingly confident I don't want to use OS X long-term, not as a daily driver.
+They're so developer-hostile, and I worry that one day they'll finish closing the loopholes that let you run whatever code you want. :( ...those Apple Silicon chips sure do perform, though.
+Maybe someday Linux will be stable and usable on them.

 The Librem 15 from Purism has good Linux support, hardware killswitches for wireless connections and cameras, has been used for NixOS, and has an aluminum